DoSomething/communal-docs/Incidents/README.md

   <img width="708" src="https://user-images.githubusercontent.com/583202/70751752-2159e880-1cff-11ea-809c-6567b180c9ed.png">
 </p>

-## Incident Channels

-If we have multiple engineers responding to an incident, we'll create an `#incident-####` channel.
+Once you've done that, **create a new `#incident-####` channel** to continue to debug & monitor the incident.
+While we figure out next steps, we'll also write a message in `#announce` to let other staffers know that we're looking into the problem.
+The message should roughly follow this template:

+> We're currently investigating issues with the website.
+[A brief sentence explaining the user impact in non-technical terms.]
+We're actively working on the problem in #incident-#### and will post updates here as we figure out more.

 This can be done via PagerDuty, and should be named based on the number assigned to the incident:

 ![Screen Shot 2019-12-10 at 3 47 00 PM](https://user-images.githubusercontent.com/583202/70567666-639af280-1b64-11ea-9d1d-579dff70a5e6.png)